-Fluffy, tender, twice baked sweet potatoes get topped with a dusting of crispy, salty pork rinds and chives.
+Fluffy, tender, savory twice baked sweet potatoes get topped with a dusting of crispy, salty pork rinds and chives.
 This salty sweet combo is unstoppable and perfect for your next dinner party!

 Now, if you're a pork rind hater, just give me a second to try and convert you with this recipe.
 I'm pretty sure you won't be a hater at the end.

 How to make savory twice baked sweet potatoes

 I always thought twice baked potatoes, in general, were just too much of a pain in the ass to make.
 I mean, who has time to make their potatoes twice?
 Once is plenty, thankyouverymuch.

 But I've been getting bored with plain Instant Pot Sweet Potatoes that I make every week, and I decided to change it up.
 I'm not sorry I did, and I don't think you'll be sorry I did either.